 As part of Systems Education Experiences, we offer many opportunities for professional development for teachers.

 “You truly have one of the best teacher/researcher programs that I have experienced.
 Great work!” -quote from SEE Summer Teacher, Mark Buchli from Liberty High School in Issaquah, WA.
 View our Testimonials page for more quotes on SEE’s programming.

 Summer Teacher Internships – During the summer we host paid teacher internships for learning about systems biology and translating this learning into curriculum modules.
-See this News Post for a description of this summer’s topics and for information on applying!
+See this News Post for a description of last summer’s topics.
+A new post will highlight this summer’s positions and information for applying soon!

 Professional Development through Conferences – We present at multiple conferences throughout the year.
 Please plan on joining us for a workshop at NSTA, NABT, WSTA, and other teacher professional conferences.
 Feel free to contact us for more information on specific conference workshops.